 This information on the need for and availability of early care and education programs for low-income children in Chicago is meant to serve as a planning tool for community organizations, churches, businesses, schools, foundations and City and State officials to ensure that quality educational programs are available for Chicago's low-income children

 It is part of an ongoing effort to present up-to-date, relevant information about community conditions, assets, and needs for all Chicago community areas, and it contains:

-- Understanding the Data – includes sources of the data and assumptions used in the data.
+- Understanding the Data – Sources of the data and assumptions used in the data.

-- Research and Data Resources - offers a summary of recent surveys of Chicago families and what they reveal about child care needs and preferences.
+- Research and Data Resources – A summary of recent surveys of Chicago families and what they reveal about child care needs and preferences.

-- Community Area Profiles - includes more detailed profiles of all Chicago community areas.
+- Community Area Profiles – Detailed profiles of all Chicago community areas.

-- Indicator Maps - includes maps displaying key trends and indicators affecting child care demand.
+- Indicator Maps – Maps displaying key trends and indicators affecting child care demand.